ioBroker/testing/README.md

 # @iobroker/testing

-This repo provides utilities for "offline" (without a running JS-Controller) testing of adapters and other ioBroker-related modules.
-It contains the following:
+This repo provides utilities for testing of ioBroker adapters and other ioBroker-related modules.
+It supports:
+* **Unit tests** using mocks (without a running JS-Controller)
+* **Integration tests** that test against a running JS-Controller instance.

+The unit tests are realized using the following tools that are provided by this module:
 * A mock database which implements the most basic functionality of `ioBroker`'s Objects and States DB by operating on `Map` objects.
 * A mock `Adapter` that is connected to the mock database.
 It implements basic functionality of the real `Adapter` class, but only operates on the mock database.

-* Predefined unit tests using `mocha` and `chai` to be used in every adapter.
+Predefined methods for both unit and integration tests are exported.

 ## Usage

-### Basic adapter startup test (offline)
+### Adapter startup (Unit test)
 Run the following snippet in a `mocha` test file to test the adapter startup process against a mock database.
 If the adapter supports compact mode, that is tested aswell.
 ```ts